+Chase your dream!
 Everyone starts off in life with great enthusiasm and expectations for the future.
 People have dreams and set goals to reach their destiny.
 But quite often life can often bring circumstances that can come against us.
 Sometimes when we are heading towards a goal, failure can often blow up the flame of our life.
 How is your dream today?
-Are you advancing to your goal or are you stagnant and dreams shattered?

 Dr. Abdul Kalam “You have to dream before your dreams come true.”